 - Taking action to enable all children to have the best outcomes

-- Identifying children who may be in need of extra help, or are suffering or likely to suffer significant harm, and taking the appropriate action, working with other services as needed.
+- To identify children who may be in need of extra/early help, have complex or serious needs or who are suffering, or are likely to suffer significant harm.
+All staff then have a responsibility to take appropriate action, working with services as needed.

 There are many organisations, charities and support groups who can offer safeguarding and child protection help and guidance for families.

 Please click on the images below to access their websites.